quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

                         L backup/
 ```

-## Quanser Virtual Environment Container
+## Set Up the Quanser Virtual Environment Docker Container

 The purpose of this docker container is to ensure safe setup of the Quanser Interactive Labs virtual environment.
+The below instructions go over how to set this Docker container up.

 **To pull the most recent version of the Docker container (after you go through the below steps first) from Dockerhub use the following command:**